-ALPHEN AAN DEN RIJN, Netherlands, May 7, 2014 (GLOBE NEWSWIRE) -- Wolters Kluwer, a global leader in professional information services , today released its scheduled 2014 first-quarter trading update.
+ALPHEN AAN DEN RIJN, Netherlands, May 13, 2015 (GLOBE NEWSWIRE) -- Wolters Kluwer, a global leader in professional information services, today released its scheduled 2015 first-quarter trading update.

-- Leading, high growth businesses continue to drive performance.
+- Leading, high growth businesses and digital products continue to drive organic growth.

-- First-quarter adjusted free cash flow declined in constant currencies, as expected, partly due to higher paid financing costs.
+- First-quarter adjusted free cash flow increased in constant currencies.

 Nancy McKinstry, CEO and Chairman of the Executive Board, commented: